corrode/corrode.github.io/content/podcast/s04e08-season-finale/index.md

 This time, it's all about using Rust for foundational software, which is software that is critical to a team or even an entire organization.
-Rust is a great fit for this type of software.
+Rust is a great fit for this type of software!

 <!-- more -->

+We'll take a break for the summer.
+In the meantime, we encourage you to catch up on any episodes you might have missed, and to check out the links below.

-If your'e interested in using Rust for your own projects, check out our dedicated [learn](/learn) page for additional content about Rust adoption.
+And if you're interested in using Rust for your own projects, check out our dedicated [learn](/learn) page for additional content about Rust adoption or [reach out to us](/services) directly for a chat.

 {{ codecrafters() }}